-Wind your way on this hilly and curvy road trip from Atlanta’s big city attractions to America’s favorite national park.
+Wind your way on this hilly and curvy road trip from Atlanta’s big-city attractions to America’s favorite national park, Great Smoky Mountains.
 On the way you’ll stop at sites that made history and have Instagram-worthy views.
 Plus, you can check another drive off your bucket-list before reaching Pigeon Forge/Gatlinburg, Tenn., a great gateway to Great Smoky Mountains National Park.
 You can do this trip on a long weekend, but we recommend you spend at least a week to make the most of this adventure at a leisurely pace.

 Start: Atlanta, Ga.